 Step 1: To use this method, select Upload by Filename on the drop-down menu.
 Begin filling in the fields prompted on the screen. *NOTE: The Project and Entity are not required fields, but if selected, only investors associated with the Project or Entity will be prompted during the match process.

 Step 2: There are two options for uploading by filename, Investment ID, and Investor Profile ID.

 - Investor Profile ID: This method is recommended for bulk uploading documents that involve multiple entities or projects because this method primarily relies on matching a document to a specific investor, not a project.

 - Investment ID: This option will associate a document to an investor's investment in one entity.
-The document will be associated to both the investor profile and the entity that they are invested in on the investor dashboard.
+The document will be associated with both the investor profile and the entity that they are invested in on the Investor Dashboard.

 Step 3: This form of bulk upload relies on specific naming conventions to quickly and automatically match documents to investors in the IMS CRM.
 All documents uploaded in a single batch must follow a standard naming convention, including the type of delimiter.
 The file name must include the Investment ID OR investor's IMS Profile ID in the name.

 Option1: Upload by Investment ID